AquaShyWasp/AutoOS/README.md

 AutoOS is a AutoHotkey color bot for OldSchool RuneScape.

-AutoOS is a pure color and math bot, it reads the pixel colors on your screen, their position, your mouse position and uses math to figure everything out.
+AutoOS is a pure color and math bot, it reads the pixels on your screen, their position, your mouse position and uses math to figure everything out.
 Because AutoOS only uses color, you can use AutoOS with any client though I only officially support RuneLite and the official client at the moment.

 Also, since AutoOS doesn't use reflection nor injection, in theory, as long as the antiban is good enough it's undetectable.